choliskun/ikuzolinktr/README.md

 # ikuzolinktr
-This is a simple website linktree for a newbie
+This is a simple website linktree for a newbie using html and css.